dsbowen/hemlock/docs_md/tutorial/first_project.md

 $ ls
 ```

+**Note.** You will only have to initialize a new hemlock project once per project.

 #### Set up your virtual environment

 Activate your virtual environment.

-Activate from git bash:
+Activate from git bash on Windows:

 ```bash
 $ . hemlock-venv/scripts/activate
 ```

-Activate from WSL:
+Activate from WSL or Mac:

 ```bash
 $ . hemlock-venv/bin/activate